valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 #### Note about calling this function from a thread safe context:

-Normally when you call this function from the callback implementing a module command, or any other callback provided by the Redis Module API, Redis will accumulate all the calls to this function in the context of the callback, and will propagate all the commands wrapped in a MULTI/EXEC transaction.
+Normally when you call this function from the callback implementing a module command, or any other callback provided by the Valkey Module API, Valkey will accumulate all the calls to this function in the context of the callback, and will propagate all the commands wrapped in a MULTI/EXEC transaction.
 However when calling this function from a threaded safe context that can live an undefined amount of time, and can be locked/unlocked in